 In order for the one-loop correction to the two-point function to vanish (and for the target space metric to not RG flow), we must thus have $R_{ab}=0$.
 This gives the target space Einstein equations.
 Conversely, setting $R_{ab}=0$ also cancels the subleading divergences in $M$, as well as any finite corrections to the two-point function.

-\begin{comm} In the third case, the contribution comes from pairing $\mu_{3,4}$ with $1/2\pm i t$, and the zero modes with each other.
-This leads to the same result, that the Ricci curvature vanishes. \end{comm}
+\begin{comm} In case \ref{case3} the contribution comes from pairing $\mu_{3,4}$ with $1/2\pm i t$, and the zero modes with each other, for an overall divergence of $1/M^2$.
+Removing this divergence leads to the same result, that the Ricci curvature vanishes. \end{comm}

 \begin{comm} It would be interesting to explore if the machinery developed in this paper for the computation of tree level and one-loop diagrams could also be used to compute Archimedean diagrams.
 It seems that the structure of the loop diagrams in the $p$-adic bosonic string is considerably simpler than the Archimedean one, due to normalization \eqref{hereisnorm0}.
 In particular, the divergences appear to come from the IR zero mode, and the momentum loops are all finite period integrals. \end{comm}